Thesatipa0027/Order-Management-System/README.md

 # Order-Management-System
 Create a java project for Order management system.
 Below are some high-level features in this app.

-Add Order
+1.Add Order

-View Order
+2.View Order

-View By Order Id
+3.View By Order Id

-Sort Order
+4.Sort Order

-Delete Order by Id
+5.Delete Order by Id

-Mark as Delivered.
+6.Mark as Delivered.

-Generate Report.
+7.Generate Report.

-Exit
+8.Exit

 Create an Order Class with following properties.